kenoxa/beamwind/README.md

 ### Base Styles

-> A set of opinionated base styles that are designed to smooth over cross-browser inconsistencies and make it easier to work within the constraints of your design system.
+> opinionated base styles that are designed to smooth over cross-browser inconsistencies and make it easier to work within the constraints of your design system.

 - [@beamwind/preflight](https://github.com/kenoxa/beamwind/blob/main/packages/preflight) - for modern browsers
 - [@beamwind/reset](https://github.com/kenoxa/beamwind/blob/main/packages/reset) - for legacy browsers like IE10/11